 Many years ago, in the office of Armistice ( a community organization in Seattle working on peace and social justice issues), I had one of those days.

 This was my post-university passion, primarily volunteer work, that had absolutely nothing to do with my botany degree and did not help to pay off my student loans.

-But it was work that I cared about, made me feel alive, and had me learning more in less than a year than I learned in my whole 4 years of college.
+But it was work that I cared about, made me feel alive, and had me learning more in a few months than I learned in my whole 4 years of college.

 This work inspired me.
 I was on fire with a need to change the world.
 Heck, by opposing nuclear weapons we were trying to save the WHOLE world!

 In the space of a few months I learned to:

 - facilitate meetings